fricciardi/datetime2/docs/base_classes.rst

 :class:`Date` objects
 ---------------------

-A :class:`Date` object represents a date in an idealized calendar, just counting the days elapsed from Gregorian Dec 31\ :sup:`st` of year 0, i.e.
-January 1\ :sup:`st` of year 1 is day number 1, January 2\ :sup:`nd` of year 1
-is day number 2, and so on.
+A :class:`Date` object represents a specific date.
+To do so it uses an idealized calendar, in which it counts the days elapsed from Gregorian Dec 31\ :sup:`st` of year 0, i.e. January 1\ :sup:`st` of year 1 is day number 1, January 2\ :sup:`nd` of year 1 is day number 2, and so on.
 This calendar ideally extends indefinitely in both directions.

 There are two ways of creating a :class:`Date` instance:

 .. class:: Date(day_count)

-   Return an object that represent a date which is ``day_count - 1`` days after January 1:sup:`st` of year 1 of the current Gregorian calendar.
-   The argument  is required and must be an integer; there is no restriction on its numeric value.
-Using any other type of parameter, a :exc:`TypeError` exception is raised.
+   Return an object that represent a date which is ``day_count`` days after December 31\ :sup:`st` of year 0 in an ideal Gregorian calendar that has no limit.
+The argument ``day_count``  is required and it must be an integer, otherwise a :exc:`TypeError` exception is raised.
+There is no restriction on its numeric value.

 .. classmethod:: Date.today()